DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/assignments/game-music-analysis/_index.md

 * **Part A – Scene Analysis (Linear vs Non-Linear)**

-  * Game title, level/mission, platform, and source of gameplay capture (own play or approved stream/VOD link)
+  * Game title, level/mission, platform, and source of gameplay capture (e.g., YouTube, Twitch, personal capture)
   * Function of the music: mood/tone, time/place, location identity, character, pace, immersion
   * Classification of linear vs non-linear passages, with at least 5 timestamped examples

 * **Part B – Adaptive Techniques Table**

-  * Examples from the same game (or a second game if needed)
+  * 4 Examples from the game
   * Techniques from: vertical layering, crossfade, phrase branching, musical demarcation, bridge, stinger, horizontal re-sequencing
   * For each, show timestamp(s), describe what you hear, and explain why the technique fits